Democracy in India

 Constructed in 1927 as the seat of the Imperial Legislative Council of India, the Old Parliament House served as the home of the Indian Parliament from 1947 until 2023, when the New Parliament House was opened.

 India is considered to be the world's most populous democracy.
 Elections in the country started with the 1951–52 Indian general election.
 India was among the first post-colonial nations to adopt universal adult suffrage, granting all adult citizens equal voting rights.

 In recent years, under the premiership of Narendra Modi, India has experienced significant democratic backsliding.
 The Economist Democracy Index classifies India as a flawed democracy.
-The Freedom House classifies India as partly free.
+Freedom House classifies India as partly free.

 History

 Pre-modern history

 Early Shakyas, Koliyas, Mallakas, and Licchavis are recorded as having assemblies that were accessible to affluent men of certain social classes.
 Other saṅghas and gaṇas had councils of unelected nobles; these bodies did not conform to modern standards of democracy and functioned more similarly to elite oligarchic councils.
 The Greek historian Diodorus, writing approximately two centuries after the time of Alexander the Great, refers to democratic states in India.
 However, there is a lack of evidence for electoral processes, and the term "democracy" in the 3rd century BCE may have referred more broadly to autonomous polities rather than representative governance.
 In the 10th century CE, inscriptions at the Vaikunda Perumal Temple suggest the election of local representatives to village councils during the Chola Empire.